 Often, motherhood feels like a whirlwind of complete chaos.
-You love being a mom, but sometimes you’re awed by how very stressful it can feel.
-Below are five unconscious habits from the book Savoring Slow that can make you “feel busy,” even when you’re in control of your schedule.
+Here are five unconscious habits from the book Savoring Slow that can make you “feel busy,” even when you’re in control of your schedule.
 This post contains affiliate links.

 I laughed out loud, “Are you serious?”

 As moms, we often assume other people have it together, but the truth is we’re all fighting our own battles.
 My friend and I chatted a bit longer and as the conversation unfolded we both realized that, truthfully, our stress and busyness is self-inflicted.

 Think about your situation: Does it matter if your kids eat their broccoli at dinner?
 What will happen if the laundry doesn’t get done?
 Will your kid’s childhood be ruined if you don’t show up for that game?

 I’m currently reading the book The Abundant Mama’s Guide to Savoring Slow by Shawn Fink.
 In the intro, she writes,

 Perhaps you suffer from busyness, too.
 It’s a syndrome when you are constantly lacking time and wishing for more of it.
 Maybe you are constantly too tired to do what you want to do.
 Constantly feeling overwhelmed and not even sure why.
 Constantly maxed out on life’s stresses.